-VNAHSR helps patients and families improve their health and teaches them to better manage their health care at home.
+VNAHSR helps patients and families improve their health and teaches how to better manage their health care at home.
 Using the latest advances in medical technology, our compassionate team of highly trained nursing professionals, licensed therapists, social workers and home health aides can perform therapies and monitor patients in ways once reserved for hospital settings.
 As hospital stays decrease, more patients are recovering at home.
-With VNAHSR by your side, you will receive the highest quality health care in the comfort and security of your own home.
+With VNAHSR by your side, you will receive the highest quality of health care in the comfort and security of your own home.

 When you or a loved one need home care services it would be our privilege to serve you.

 “I have nothing but praise for all the VNAHSR staff who cared for me and will recommend them to my friends and family needing services at home.
 We’re lucky to have this quality of care in our community.
 They are treasures!”

 People of all ages with acute and chronic health care needs can receive home health care services.
 VNAHSR programs span a lifetime, from prenatal to end-of-life care.
 You can count on our state-of-the art home health care to meet your individual medical needs.

 - Older Americans who have health problems, yet want to maintain their independence in their homes with the support of a professional caregiver.

 - Patients of all ages who return home after surgery, and need care, supervision or assistance.

 - Patients who have complex treatments that require use of medical equipment and/or medication monitoring.